What is the Kit?¶

 Who is behind this kit?¶

 Tactical Tech launched the Exposing the Invisible project nine years ago with one simple goal: to showcase investigations that are outside the realms of journalism and law enforcement.
-Since then, we have made a number of documentary films, recorded hours of interviews, collected and analysed tools and tactics, run several trainings and workshops and hosted two larger events – a Data Investigation Camp, in 2017, and a ‘Kit’ Residency one year later, which gave us a starting point for this resource.
+Since then, we have made a number of documentary films, recorded hours of interviews, collected and analysed tools and tactics, run several trainings and workshops and hosted two larger events – a Data Investigation Camp, in 2017, and a ‘Kit’ Residency in 2018, which gave us a starting point for this resource.
 Both the concept and the content of this kit owe much to many.
 Please visit the Credits section for more details.

 Please contact our team with feedback, questions, suggestions for additional content or intentions to collaborate on expanding the Kit by writing to firstname.lastname@example.org.